lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8CompatibleERC721.md

 error LSP8NonExistentTokenId(bytes32 tokenId);
 ```

-Reverts when `tokenId` has not been minted.Reverts when `tokenId` has not been minted.
+Reverts when `tokenId` has not been minted.

 #### Parameters